influxdata/docs-v2/content/influxdb/v2.1/reference/syntax/line-protocol.md

 foo,a\ b=x,aB=y value=99
 ```

+{{% note %}}

-To learn more about designing efficient tags, see [best practices for schema design](/influxdb/v2.1/write-data/best-practices/schema-design/).
+To learn more about designing efficient tags for InfluxDB, see [best practices for schema design](/influxdb/v2.1/write-data/best-practices/schema-design/).

+{{% /note %}}

 ### Field set

 ({{< req >}})
-All [field](#field-set) key-value pairs for the point.
+All [field](/influxdb/v2.1/reference/key-concepts/data-elements/#fields) key-value pairs for the point.
 Points must have at least one field.
 _Field keys and string values are case-sensitive.
 Field keys are subject to [naming restrictions](#naming-restrictions)._